hhandika/nahpu/website/docs/day_one.md

 # NAHPU Day 1

-NAHPU is a project based cataloging app.
-The data is manage and organize based on a project.
-Each project can have multiple personnel, sites, narratives, collecting events, and specimen records.
+NAHPU is a project-based cataloging app.
+The data is managed and organized based on a project.
+Each project can have multiple people, sites, narratives, collecting events, and specimen records.
 The app is designed to be used in the field, but you can also use it in the lab.

 ## Typical Workflow